 Those who do survive and find a new territory have to take over another pride.
 This means fighting with the resident males ― frequently to death.
 That’s yet another evolutionary challenge for them to stay alive.

-So when a male lion goes through all such troubles and finally makes it, he ends up by being a fit, strong, intelligent, and skilled leader.
+As such, when a male lion goes through all such troubles and finally makes it, he ends up by being a fit, strong, intelligent, and skilled leader.
 Only then is he ready and capable of having his own pride and protect it; only then can he become the King of the Jungle.
-This is how lions come to grow and become the majestic creatures they are.
+This is how lions come to grow and become the fierce majestic creatures they are.

-The other, slightly darker side of the coin for evolution is that when males take over a new pride, they kill all the cubs.
+The other, slightly darker side of the coin regarding evolution is that when males take over a new pride, they usually kill all the cubs.
 Not because they are heartless, ferocious monsters.
 But because as long as the cubs are alive, the mother will not be receptive to mating.
 The males care about passing on their genes and will not spend energy on cubs who are not biologically related to them.
 Lions do not play the step-father game.
-So killing the little ones in such cases is for the sake of evolution.
-It is known that 75 percent of lion cubs die at young age.
+So killing the little ones in such cases is for the sake of evolution and to propagate their own species.
+It is known that 75 percent of lion cubs tend to die at young age.

 Note that lions are the only big cats to live in family units.
-This group social structure increases the chance for successful hunt and provides protection of cubs.
-All others big cats live solitary lives except when breeding or raising cubs.
+This group social structure increases the chance for successful hunt while providing protection to the cubs.
+All others big cats live solitary lives except when breeding or raising their young ones.

-The saga of the young big cats, used here as an allegory, deals with one of the main problems facing young humans, which is never getting the chance to be nomad lions.
+The saga of the young big cats, used here as an allegory, deals with one of the main problems facing young humans: Never getting the chance to be nomad lions.
 They leave the pride ― the family home ― only to get married and to start a family of their own without exploring unknown territories or experiencing true independence.

 This usually happens where young ones cannot afford to live by themselves or to travel away from their home towns.
 Others, can afford to get away but possibly are afraid to leave their comfort zone of familiarity, so they end up by settling for certainty; for the safety of the territories they already know.
 In the process, they usually lose their individuality and become another version of their parents.